abdogomaa270/Elearning/README.md

 # Elearning
+this a platform for selling courses ,
+2 types of users [ Admin, Student]
 /app/project there is folders , each one refere to an entity in this project with it's service and controller  except Auth functionality
 Requirement's based on business logic:
   -user can review categories on the system and subcategories at each category